lecousin/java-framework-core/README.md

 Because the multi-threading system allocates a single thread by CPU, if long running tasks are running, other tasks may wait for those tasks to finish if all CPUs are used.
 While this may be acceptable on a single application environment, it is recommended to split such long running tasks into smaller tasks.

+A thread pool is also available for long running tasks that cannot be split, or tasks using a library with functionalities that may use several physical resources.
+They will be executed in separate threads so they won't block other tasks.

 A task should not, but is allowed to block.
 In this case the blocked thread is interrupted and a new thread is automatically launched to process other tasks for the same physical resource.
 Once the task is unblocked,